Russia strikes Kyiv for first time in weeks as battle rages in east

 KYIV, June 5 (Reuters) - Russia struck Ukraine's capital Kyiv with missiles early on Sunday for the first time in more than a month, while Ukrainian officials said a counter-attack on the main battlefield in the east had retaken half of the city of Sievierodonetsk.

 Dark smoke could be seen from many miles away after the attack on two outlying districts of Kyiv.
-Ukraine said the strike hit a rail car repair works; Moscow said it had destroyed tanks sent by Eastern European countries to Ukraine.
+Ukraine said the strike hit a rail car repair works, while Moscow said it had destroyed tanks sent by Eastern European countries to Ukraine.

+In Sievierodonetsk, where Russia has concentrated its forces in recent weeks, Ukraine mounted a counter-attack that it said took the Russians by surprise.

+Register now for FREE unlimited access to Reuters.com

-At least one person was hospitalised though there were no immediate reports of deaths.
+In the Kyiv attack, one person was hospitalised though there were no immediate reports of deaths.

 The strike was a sudden reminder of war in a capital where normal life has largely returned since Russian forces were driven from its outskirts in March.

-Register now for FREE unlimited access to Reuters.com

 "The Kremlin resorts to new insidious attacks.
-Today’s missile strikes at Kyiv have only one goal - kill as many as possible," tweeted Ukrainian presidential adviser Mykhailo Podolyak.
-Ukrainian President Volodymyr Zelenskiy visited front-line troops in the southeastern region of Zaporizhzhia, his office said on Sunday. read more
+Today's missile strikes at Kyiv have only one goal - kill as many as possible," Ukrainian presidential adviser Mykhailo Podolyak said in a post on Twitter.

-Ukraine said Russia had carried out the strike using long-range air-launched missiles fired from heavy bombers as far away as the Caspian Sea - a weapon far more valuable than the tanks Russia claimed to have hit.
+Ukraine said Russia had carried out the Kyiv strike using long-range air-launched missiles fired from heavy bombers as far away as the Caspian Sea.

 Ukraine's nuclear power operator said a Russian cruise missile had flown "critically low" over the country's second largest nuclear power plant.